liammuro/physics-11th/README.md

 ### Connected Objects

-- When Forces are extetes on connected objects, their accelerations are the same
+- When Forces are exerted on connected objects, their accelerations are the same
 - If there are two objects connected by a string and we know the force and the masses, we can find the acceleration and tension

 When there is a pulley, it is easiest to have the coordinate system follow the string